amypepper/portfolio/README.md

 This is the repo for my first portfolio website.
 It is a work in progress, and I'm learning a lot as I do it.
-I am doing this as part of my Thinkful bootcamp curriculum as I'm studying to be a full stack web developer.
+I am doing this as part of my Thinkful bootcamp curriculum.
+I'm studying to be a full stack web developer.